 When Friday Comes: Football, War and Revolution in the Middle East (de Coubertin) covers his travel to every country in the region — before, during and after the Arab Spring — examining where football, politics and religion intersect.
 It was first released in 2008 by Mainstream and won Best New Writer at the British Sports Book of the Year awards.
 It was heavily revised and re-released in 2013 by de Coubertin.

 Thirty One Nil: On the Road With Football’s Outsiders, a World Cup Odyssey (Bloomsbury) was released in May 2014, and a month later in the US.
 Thirty One Nil covers his journey to all six continents charting the qualification campaign for the World Cup finals in Brazil, through the eyes of the minnows and underdogs unlikely to make it there.

-The Billionaires Club: The Unstoppable Rise of Football’s Super-Rich (Bloomsbury) will be released in August 2017, and in the US in October.
+The Billionaires Club: The Unstoppable Rise of Football’s Super-Rich Owners (Bloomsbury) was released in August 2017, and in the US in October the same year.
 The Billionaires Club tells the story of how the super rich have invested their wealth and political capital into football.
 It is a part history of club ownership, part in-depth investigation into the money and influence that connects the super-rich around the globe, and part travel book that crosses national boundaries in an attempt to reveal the real force behind modern-day football.

 James Montague is represented by Rebecca Winfield at David Luxton Associates.

 All photos on this site unless otherwise stated © James Montague